-On May 20, 2016, the Company signed a development and manufacturing services agreement with AGC Biologics, Inc. ("AGC"), formerly known as CMC ICOS Biologics, Inc., pursuant to which AGC will conduct manufacturing development of agreed upon product candidates.
-The Company has firm work orders with AGC to manufacture MarzAA and DalcA to support its clinical trials totaling \$11.2 million and the payment obligations remaining at the year ended December 31, 2020 was \$2.3 million.
+On May 20, 2016, the Company signed a development and manufacturing services agreement with AGC Biologics, Inc. ("AGC"), pursuant to which AGC will conduct manufacturing development of agreed upon product candidates.
+The Company had firm work orders with AGC to manufacture MarzAA and DalcA to support its clinical trials totaling \$15.8 million and the payment obligations were fully paid off as of December 31, 2021.
+The Company also signed an agreement with AGC to perform certain manufacturing services related to the Company's collaboration agreement with Biogen, which includes firm work orders totaling \$0.7 million and the payment obligations remaining as of December 31, 2021 were \$0.3 million.